JcDenis/opta2iot/README.md

 ### Button

+During boot:
-* During boot, on fix green and red LEDS, user can reset device to default by pressing button
+* On fix green and red LEDS, user can reset device to default by pressing button more than 3 seconds

+After boot:
+* User can reset device to default by pressing button more than 5 seconds
+* Without network, user can switch WIFI mode by pressing button around 2 seconds
+* Without network, user can change DHCP mode by pressing button less than 1 second
-* With Network and MQTT connection, user can force publishing input state by pressing button
+* With network and MQTT connection, user can force publishing input state to MQTT by pressing button less than 1 second

-* With network cable disconnected, user can change DHCP mode by pressing button.
+Note that actions take effect on button release.

 ## ARDUINO IDE